focusq8/Reset_Password_Instagram/README.md

 # Reset_Password_Instagram
-This tool is reset password in instagram
+This tool is reset password in instagram api Android